On Some Open Cases of a Conjecture of Conrad, Edixhoven and Stein: Computing rational torsion on modular Jacobians

 Let $X(\Gamma)$ be a modular curve and consider the homology $H_1(X(\Gamma),\{\text{cusps}\},\Z)$ \emph{relative to the cusps}; this means that in addition to loops, we include homology classes of paths that start and end at cusps.
 There is a natural homomorphism

 that sends $\Z$-linear combinations of geodesic paths in $\HH^*$ to their images in $X(\Gamma)=\Gamma\backslash \HH^*$.

 We now define the \emph{boundary map}

-The kernel of this map is the subspace $\S_2(\Gamma)$ of \emph{cuspidal modular symbols}.
+The kernel of this map is the subspace $\S_2(\Gamma)$ of (weight 2) \emph{cuspidal modular symbols} for $\Gamma$.
 Then the restriction of $\varphi$ to the subspace of cuspidal modular symbols defines an isomorphism of free $\Z$-modules (see~\cite{manin:parabolic}*{Thm.~1.9})

 Moreover, modular symbols are equipped with analogues of the standard operators on spaces of modular forms which we will denote with the same symbols.
 To see how the degeneracy maps are defined on modular symbols see~\cite{stein}*{\textsection 8.6}, while for the diamond and Hecke operators see~\cite{stein}*{\textsection 8.3}.
 Here we only recall the star involution $\iota^*$ that takes care of complex conjugation: it is defined on a modular symbol $\{\alpha,\beta\}\in\M_2(\Gamma)$ as $\iota^*(\{\alpha,\beta\})=\{-\alpha,-\beta\}$ (note that this is the negative version of the one presented in Stein's book).